 Tax implications loom large for investors amid proposed U.S. spending bill

-Eitelman and Kyle wrapped up the segment with a look at the latest updates pertaining to the proposed $3.5 trillion budget reconciliation bill in the U.S. Senate.
-On 2 September, Democratic Senator Joe Manchin of West Virginia called for a strategic pause in the consideration of the spending plan.
-This is a critical development, Eitelman said, because the bill - which is central to advancing President Joe Biden's economic agenda - needs the backing of all 50 Democrats in the Senate in order to be passed.
+Eitelman and Kyle wrapped up the segment with a look at the latest updates pertaining to the proposed US$3.5 trillion budget reconciliation bill in the U.S. Senate.
+On Sept.
+2, Democratic Senator Joe Manchin of West Virginia called for a strategic pause in the consideration of the spending plan.
+This is a critical development, Eitelman said, because the bill—which is central to advancing President Joe Biden’s economic agenda—needs the backing of all 50 Democrats in the Senate in order to be passed.

 “The odds of the spending measure failing in the Senate have probably increased to about 50-50,” he stated, noting that a month ago, betting markets were placing a 70% probability on the reconciliation bill’s successful passage.
 The fate of the bill remains very murky, Eitelman said, adding that Democrats have also proposed taxing stock buybacks as a way to pay for the plan.

 “Ultimately, the status of this bill continues to be a very important watchpoint for financial markets in light of the potential tax increases it may bring,” he concluded, stressing that amid this backdrop, tax-aware investment strategies will likely become very important in the weeks ahead.